-THE PERSON IS DEPRIVED OF THEIR LIBERTY YES In my opinion the person is, or is to be, kept in the hospital or care home for the purpose of being given the relevant care or treatment in circumstances that deprive them of liberty Note: if the answer is No then the person does not satisfy this requirement NO The reasons for my opinion: Note: Consider the concrete situation of the person including type, duration, effects and manner of implemeasures in question in order to determine whether they meet the acid test of continuous (or complete) s control AND are not free to leave.
+THE PERSON IS DEPRIVED OF THEIR LIBERTY In my opinion the person is, or is to be, kept in the hospital or care home for the YES purpose of being given the relevant care or treatment in circumstances that deprive them of liberty Note: if the answer is No then the person does not satisfy this requirement NO The reasons for my opinion: Note: Consider the concrete situation of the person including type, duration, effects and manner of implementation in order to determine whether they meet the acid test of continuous (or complete) such that are not free to leave.
 Objective: Applying the acid test should provide evidence of confinement in a particular restricted space negligible period of time.
-Refer to the descriptors in the DoLS Code of Practice in light of the acid test. e for more i than a Subjective: Evidence that the person lacks capacity to consent to being kept in the hospital or care hor of being given the relevant care or treatment. ne for the p ourpose The placement is imputable to the State because: It is necessary to deprive the person of their liberty in this way in order to prevent harm to the person.
-YES The reasons for my opinion are: NO Describe the risks of harm to the person that could arise which make the deprivation of liberty necessary. examples and dates where possible.
-Include severity of any actual harm and the likelihood of this happen is with Depriving the person of their liberty in this way is a proportionate YES response to the likelihood that the person will otherwise suffer harm and to the seriousness of that harm.
-NO With reference to the risks of harm described above explain why deprivation of liberty is justified.
-Detail he harm will arise (i.e. is the level of risk sufficient to justify a step as serious as depriving a person of liberty's less restrictive option?
+Refer to the descriptors in the DoLS Code of Practice in light of the acid test.
+Objective: Applying the acid test should provide evidence of confinement in a particular restricted space for more than a negligible period of time.
+Refer to the descriptors in the DoLS Code of Practice in light of the acid test.
+Subjective: Evidence that the person lacks capacity to consent to being kept in the hospital or care home for the purpose of being given the relevant care or treatment.
+The placement is imputable to the State because: It is necessary to deprive the person of their liberty in this way in order to prevent harm to the person.
+YES The reasons for my opinion are: NO Describe the risks of harm to the person that could arise which make the deprivation of liberty necessary.
+Support this with examples and dates where possible.
+Include severity of any actual harm and the likelihood of this happening again.
+Depriving the person of their liberty in this way is a proportionate YES response to the likelihood that the person will otherwise suffer harm and to the seriousness of that harm.
+With reference to the risks of harm described above explain why deprivation of liberty is justified.
+Detail how likely it is that harm will arise (i.e. is the level of risk sufficient to justify a step as serious as depriving a person of liberty?).
+Why is there no less restrictive option?
 What else has been explored?
-Why is depriving the person of liberty a proportion the risks of harm described above?
-P).
-Why is the second secon there no
+Why is depriving the person of liberty a proportionate response to the risks of harm described above?

 This is in the person's best interests.

-YES Note: you should consider section 4 of the Mental Capacity Act 2005, the additional factors referred to in paragraph 4.61 of the Deprivation of Liberty Safeguards Code of Practice and all other relevant circumstances.
+Note: you should consider section 4 of the Mental Capacity Act 2005, the additional factors referred to in paragraph 4.61 of the Deprivation of Liberty Safeguards Code of Practice and all other relevant circumstances.
 Remember that the purpose of the person's deprivation of liberty must be to give them care or treatment.
 You must consider whether any care or treatment can be provided effectively in a way that is less restrictive of their rights and freedom of action.
 You should provide evidence of the options considered.
-In line with best practice this should consider not just health related matters but also NO
+In line with best practice this should consider not just health related matters but also emotional, social and psychological wellbeing.

 The reasons for my opinion are:

-After giving your reasons above you should now carry out analysis of the benefits and burdens or each option identified.
+After giving your reasons above you should now carry out analysis of the benefits and each option identified. burdens or

+Ontion 4

-Option 1:
+Option 1: Benefits:

-Benefits:
+benefits.

 Burdens:

+Oution 0

-Option 2:
+Option 2: Benefits:

-Benefits:
+Deficites.

 Burdens:

+burdens.

-(Repeat process if there are more options)
+(Reneat process if there are more options)